 Arlene Marie Hall, born on December 26, 1931, in Longview, Washington, gracefully departed this world on September 3, 2025, leaving behind a legacy of love, warmth, and remarkable achievements.
-She was the cherished daughter of Charles and Marie Hubbard, who instilled in her values that would resonate throughout her vibrant life.
+She was preceded in death by her parents, Charles and Marie Hubbard.

 Raised in Longview, Arlene excelled in her studies and graduated as the valedictorian from R.A.
 Long High School in 1950.
 This early showcase of her brilliance was just a precursor to the many roles she would fulfill—a devoted mother, grandmother, and friend, whose cheerful, generous spirit knew no bounds.